"Grand Friends" Connect Young With Young At Heart

 Every week the same senior is paired with the same child.

-“My children are all grown so I have forgotten how very special a four-year-old can be,” said Barbara Zohlman.
+“My children are all grown so I have forgotten how very special a 4-year-old can be,” said Barbara Zohlman.

 For Zohlman and the boy who she calls “her” Kellar, they really do talk.